Equivariant K-theory of toric orbifolds: Cell-structure of orbifolds

-In the above definition, one can check that it suffices to satisfy the linearly independence condition at each vertex which is an intersection of $n$ facets of $Q$.
-An example of characteristic function is given in Figure \ref{fig-eg1}.
+We remark here that in the above definition it suffices for $\lambda$ to satisfy the linear independency at each vertex which is an intersection of $n$ facets.
+An example of a characteristic function is given in Figure \ref{fig-eg1}.